ajmoeser/agile-software-project/README.md

 **Whole Team Relative Size Estimating Activity:** The Bucket System (see http://www.agileadvice.com/2013/07/30/referenceinformation/agile-estimation-with-the-bucket-system/).
 Only development team members participated in estimating backlog item sizes.

+##Part 2

+**Forecast**: 12 story points

+**Forecast Rationale:** Assuming a five-member dev team, and given the size of our base story point, we believed that between 2 and 3 story points per member per sprint was an appropriate size for someone working the equivalent of a 4-credit class.

+**Current Sprint Kanban Board:** https://trello.com/b/R462ru7U/current-sprint  **Note 1**: Only dev team members participated in pulling backlog items into sprint backlog.  **Note 2:** No backlog item represented more than half the size of the spring forecast.

+**Task Decomposition**: See inside each sprint backlog item, under chacklist labeled "Tasks."

+**Sprint Burndown Chart**: **[Will paste in before deadline]**